 15 Average Thrillers That Could Have Been Great

-Thriller is just about everybody’s favourite genre.
-We all love some good thrillers but Hollywood has produced them in abundance over the years and so it won’t come off as a surprise when I say that about half of them are just about average.
+Thriller is just about everybody’s favorite genre.
+We all love some good thrillers, but Hollywood has produced them in abundance over the years, so it won’t come off as a surprise when I say that about half of them are just about average.
 While there have been some absolute classics in this genre, some have been downright terrible but there’s a huge chunk of average thrillers that could well have turned out to be great.
-It’s certainly not easy to craft a highly entertaining and engaging thriller as it needs to have a good amount of realism and believable situations and most importantly, needs to be at the hands of a highly skilled director.
+It’s certainly not easy to craft a highly entertaining and engaging thriller as it needs to have a good amount of realism and believable situations.
+Most importantly, it must be at the hands of a highly skilled director.
 With everything said now, let’s take a look at the list of average thriller movies that could have been a lot better.
-Also note that the numbers here do not reflect rankings of the films.
+Also, note that the numbers here do not reflect the rankings of the films.

 15. Chain Reaction (1996)

 ‘Chain Reaction’ received highly negative reviews from critics with most of them criticising its convoluted story-line and sloppy execution.
-I for one think that ‘Chain Reaction’ is far from being a bad movie.
-In fact, it could have been a great one had it not taken itself way too seriously and focused more on what it wants and intends to achieve instead of getting carried away by its own ambitions.
+I, for one, think that ‘Chain Reaction’ is far from being a bad movie.
+In fact, it could have been a great one had it not taken itself way too seriously and focused more on what it wanted and intended to achieve instead of getting carried away by its own ambitions.
 There are some great sequences but the film as a whole just does not hold up well.
 With a lot more original storyline and given at the hands of a far more skilled director, the film would certainly have been a lot more interesting and engaging.

 14. Knowing (2009)

 Alex Proyas’ visually enticing sci-fi thriller certainly had the look and feel of a potential masterpiece.
 The style is impeccable and Proyas succeeds in pervading the film with a very creepy atmosphere that lures you into its world.
 But it’s painfully predictable for the most part and drags throughout its 2-hour long run time.
 Nicolas Cage is solid in his role as Prof. Johnathan Koestler but then an actor can never be better than the movie.
-Some of the dialogues are so poorly written that it feels terribly out of place and laughable in its context.
-‘Knowing’ had an interesting story to tell and was visually mesmerising but what it lacked was a good script to work on and that hampers any chances of the film turning into something truly special and memorable.
+Some of the dialogues are so poorly written that they feel terribly out of place and laughable in their context.
+‘Knowing’ had an interesting story to tell and was visually mesmerizing, but what it lacked was a good script to work on, and that hampers any chances of the film turning into something truly special and memorable.

 13. Street Smart (1987)

 Featuring the great Morgan Freeman in a rare avatar, ‘The Street Smart’ tells the story of a journalist who fakes a story about a pimp in order to keep his job at a magazine.
 Problems arise when his fictional character seems to have similarities with a real life pimp named Fast Black.
 But the film does not do justice to its interesting plot-line.
 For starters, the script isn’t the most powerful one.
-Pacing seems to be a major issue hampering the flow of the narrative here and some of the plot-points weren’t really developed.
+The pacing seems to be a major issue hampering the flow of the narrative here, and some of the plot points weren’t really developed.
 But when it works it works phenomenally and Freeman’s performance seems to be the only real memorable aspect in this otherwise hugely flawed but interesting crime thriller.

 12. Training Day (2001)